 So far, no deaths have been attributed directly to DDoS attacks, but the economic impact is all too real.

 How long does a DDoS attack last?

-Again, this depends on the attacker, the target and their defenses.
+Again, this depends on the attacker, the target, and their defenses.
 An attack might succeed in just a few moments, if the victim’s servers have few defenses.
-But the consensus in the industry is that an attack will last up to 24 hours but around nine in 10 finish within an hour, according to Cloudflare.
+Attacks can typically last up to 24 hours but around nine in 10 finish within an hour, according to Cloudflare.

-According to Cloudflare, the largest DDoS attack – so far – against GitHub lasted about 20 minutes, due to the effectiveness of the site’s defenses.
+A mammoth DDoS attack against against GitHub in 2018 – the largest ever until 2021 – only lasted about 20 minutes, due to the effectiveness of the site’s defenses.

 If an attack does not take down the target in 24 hours, it does not mean the victim’s sites or applications are safe.
 Attackers can simply move on to another botnet, and try again with more data, or by using a different range of exploits.